fuzzylogicxx/fuzzylogic/posts/my-2023-in-review.md

 ## Work

-I’m lucky – I have a good job with great holidays.
+I’m lucky – I have a good job with great benefits.
 I work with smart and lovely people.
-Even still, me and work (meaning my field of work and industry norms) don’t always get on.
+Even still, me and work (meaning my field of work and industry) don’t always see eye to eye.

 In the positive column for 2023:
 - our team were instrumnental in implemnenting a brand refresh.